Magnetic Fields (video game developer): History

-Between 1982 and 1984 they released the developed games themselves with limited success.
+Between 1982 and 1984, Magnetic Fields released their games themselves with limited success.
 In 1984 they ceased publishing games themselves and instead developed for Publishers Mastertronic and then later for Alternative Software, Gremlin Graphics and other publishers.
 Probably the best known game released under the Mr. Chip Software company name was Trailblazer which led to several sequels and ports to other systems.
 Most of the other games released under the Mr. Chip Software label were already focused on racing like Kikstart 2, but also some non-racing games such as Proof Of Destruction also found a fanbase.
 Although early development was focused on the Commodore 64 and VIC-20, the company widened the number of target platforms for their games in the mid 1980s.
-One of the other platforms included the Commodore 16, which featured a few conversions (and the original version of Trailblazer), but also a number of unique titles including Arthur Noid and Bandits and Zero.
-Shaun also wrote a completely different version of Kikstart for the machine to what was produced for the C64.
+One of the other platforms included the Commodore 16, which featured a few conversions written by Sauthern, like a port of Trailblazer and a rewrite of Kikstart, but also a number of unique titles, including Arthur Noid and Bandits at Zero.

 With the switch to the "Magnetic Fields" name the company also switched from 8-bit systems to the rather new 16-Bit systems, with their last 8-bit release being Super Scramble Simulator (a sort of silent third game in the Kikstart series).
-While developing games belonging to many different genres, Magnetic Fields soon focussed on racing games.
+After developing games in a variety of different genres, Magnetic Fields soon focused on racing games.
 The 1985 release of Formula 1 Simulator was already technically on par with the competing racing games of that time.

-The company became well known in 1990 for their releases of Super Cars and Lotus Esprit Turbo Challenge on most common home computer systems of the time.
+In 1990, the company became well known for their releases Super Cars and Lotus Esprit Turbo Challenge, ported to the most popular home computer systems of the time.
 Especially the strong sales on the Amiga 500 and Atari ST platforms led to sequels in 1991.
-All three Lotus titles had the nice additional touch of including hidden games in them, with the sequel containing Shaun's classic Duck Shoot game from the Vic 20.
-Lotus III: The Ultimate Challenge featured on the TV series GamesMaster (S2/E11) where it was played by Formula One driver, Johnny Herbert.
+All three Lotus titles had the nice additional touch of including hidden games in them, with the sequel containing Shaun Sauthern's classic Duck Shoot game from the Vic 20.
+Lotus III: The Ultimate Challenge got TV recognition when it was featured on the TV series GamesMaster (S2/E11) where it was played by Formula One driver, Johnny Herbert.

+The Magnetic Fields logo in the Amiga versions of Super Cars I and II is accompanied by a sound sample from Siegfried's Funeral March from Act 3 of Wagner's Götterdämmerung.

 In 1996 the company released Network Q RAC Rally Championship for the MS-DOS platform which received many favourable reviews and led to several expansions and sequels, including the X-Miles and International Rally Championship.
 The last release of the company was Mobil 1 Rally Championship for Windows and PlayStation platforms in 1999.

 In 2000 Shaun Southern and Andrew Morris founded a new company called "Eugenicy" to develop more racing games but the company was closed down before anything was ever released.

 Andrew Morris released the original promotional trailer for Eugenicy on his YouTube channel in 2009.